RACER Trust Honors D.A. Collins Environmental Services for Successful Completion and 58,000 Safe Work Hours on Massena, N.Y., Project

 “Our corporate motto is Safety-Quality-Productivity, and the Massena project exemplifies these values,” said David MacDougall, Director of Remediation for D.A.
 Collins Environmental Services.
 “It takes a concerted team effort to achieve these objectives on a project of this magnitude, and RACER’s technical team partnered with us from day one to make it a success.”

 The remediation is expected to continue through 2016.
 RACER, created by the U.S. Bankruptcy Court in 2011 to take possession of former GM properties at 89 locations in 14 states, is marketing the property for sale and beneficial reuse while the remediation is ongoing.

-About the RACER Trust: The RACER (Revitalizing Auto Communities Environmental Response) Trust was created to clean up and position for redevelopment properties and other facilities owned by the former General Motors Corp. before its 2009 bankruptcy.
+The RACER (Revitalizing Auto Communities Environmental Response) Trust was created to clean up and position for redevelopment properties and other facilities owned by the former General Motors Corp. before its 2009 bankruptcy.
 RACER is one of the largest holders of industrial property in the United States and is the largest environmental response and remediation trust in U.S. history.
 When the Trust was formed, it owned properties at 89 locations in 14 states, principally in the Midwest and Northeast.
-The Trust, which is independent, was created by a settlement agreement in the U.S. Bankruptcy Court between the U.S. Government, the 14 states where the former GM properties are located, and the St. Regis Mohawk Tribe, which owns land adjoining Trust property in Massena, NY.
-For more information, please visit www.racertrust.org.
+The Trust, which is independent, was created by a settlement agreement in the U.S. Bankruptcy Court between the U.S. Government, the 14 states where the former GM properties are located, and the St. Regis Mohawk Tribe, which owns land adjoining one of the properties in Upstate New York.
+For more information, please visit our website: www.racertrust.org.